• Skip to primary navigation

 Rolling out the galette dough

-Once rolled out, remove the top layer of parchment and discard.
-Transfer your dough round and the parchment paper it is sitting on to a baking sheet.
+3. Once your galette dough is rolled out, remove the top layer of parchment and transfer the dough with the lower piece of parchment to a baking sheet or sheet pan.

 Spreading cheese on dough using spatula.